urbandrone/sibilisp/README.md

 * Results in readable JavaScript
 * Tailored towards functional programming

+#### Documentation

-> Sibilisp is in an early stage and without documentation.
-Your
+Sibilisp is in an early stage and is in flux.
+There is a short documentation inside the [Wiki](https://github.com/urbandrone/sibilisp/wiki).
-> best bets are the [Sibilant docs](https://docs.sibilant.org)
+Also, the [Sibilant docs](https://docs.sibilant.org) can be consulted.

-> and reading `lang/macros.sibilant`.
+If you like, you can study [Sibilisp's macros file](https://github.com/urbandrone/sibilisp/blob/master/lang/macros.sibilant).

 ### Install